rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### allow-remote-cm-modification

-Whether to allow the control side to click on the connection management window to accept connections, change permissions, etc.
+Controls whether to allow the control side to click on the connection management window to accept connections, change permissions, etc.

 https://github.com/rustdesk/rustdesk/issues/7425